apikcloud/docs/docs/12-code-review.md

 - All discussions are resolved.
 - Code style and conventions are respected.
 - Tests (unit or functional) are in place or justified.
-- The reviewer can explain the purpose of the change.
+- The Reviewer can explain the purpose of the change.

 Avoid “rubber-stamping”: every approval must be **an informed decision**.